Insurance Agents as TPMOs: What CMS Compliance Regulations Mean for You

 Model Content

-Must convey that that the organization or agent is not affiliated with or endorsed by any government agency.
+Must convey that the organization or agent is not affiliated with or endorsed by any government agency.

 Required on all communications and marketing materials.